hashicorp/otto/website/source/intro/getting-started/infra.html.md

 To deploy an application, Otto has three steps: start an infrastructure, build the application, and launch the application.
-We'll go over each of these steps on as a separate page in the getting started guide.
+We'll go over each of these steps on a separate page in the getting started guide.

 We'll deploy the application to [AWS](http://aws.amazon.com) for the getting started guide since it is popular and generally well understood, but